 Jackie Gale’s art journey began in the Midlands, where she was born.
 A childhood spent surrounded by easels, paintbrushes and creative projects.
 She was forever creating collages from anything she could find, including garden cuttings, fabric trimmings, even cardboard boxes.
-She believes her resourcefulness stems from those early years.
+Foraging for project materials became a regular pasttime and she believes her creativity and resourcefulness stems from those early years.

-In 2015, she was extremely honoured to be awarded 'Best Up & Coming UK artist' by the Guild Of Fine Artists.
+In 2015, Jackie was awarded 'Best Up & Coming UK artist' by the Guild Of Fine Artists.
+She was extremely honoured to receive this, not only in recognition of her work but also of the opportunity to raise the profile of textile art as an independent genre in the art world.
 Since this time, she has attracted national and international interest in her work, including many collectors.

 When she is not exhibiting or teaching, Jackie loves to welcome visitors to her studio in South Devon, where her work can be seen close up, including work in progress.
 Her work can also be seen in various art galleries and she regularly exhibits work around the UK.